sap-tutorials/Tutorials/tutorials/cp-aibus-dar-swagger-ior-upload/cp-aibus-dar-swagger-ior-upload.md

 For this tutorial, copy the URL of the Swagger UI for `dm` and open it in a browser tab.

->After finishing this tutorial, keep the Swagger UI for `dm` open to perform the clean up tasks in [Use the Invoice Object Recommendation Business Blueprint to Predict Financial Objects](cp-aibus-dar-swagger-ior-predict).
+>After finishing this tutorial, keep the Swagger UI for `dm` open to perform the clean up tasks in [Use the Invoice Object Recommendation (IOR) Business Blueprint to Predict Financial Objects](cp-aibus-dar-swagger-ior-predict).

 1. To be able to use the Swagger UI endpoints, you need to authorize yourself.
 In the top right corner, click **Authorize**.